|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 Show spring and fall and that they are opposite in each hemisphere.
 Show that in spring and fall that the amount of day and night is the same and it's the same in both the northern and southern hemispheres.

-What season is it now in the northern hemisphere? southern hemisphere.
+What season is it now i.e. in real life, not in the models on the table in the northern hemisphere? southern hemisphere.
 (The class is normally given in Dec, so it's southern hemisphere summer and northern hemisphere winter.)
 Let's say it's 1 Jan today; what's the season in the northern hemisphere, the southern hemisphere?

 The seasons are opposite in the two hemispheres; when it's summer in one, it's winter in the other; when it's spring in one, it's the fall or autumn in the other.

-So the tilt of the Earth's axis produces the seasons and makes the weather/temperature/amount of sunlight/rain different in each part of the year.
+So the tilt of the Earth's axis produces the seasons and makes the temperature/amount of sunlight different throughout the year.
+This in turn affects the weather, where the winds come from and the amount of rain we get.
 Adjusting our lives to the seasons is important in staying alive.
-We grow our crops in the summer.
-Animals and plants must time reproduction according to the seasons or their offspring will not survive winter.
-Some animals migrate to avoid winter.
+We grow our crops in the summer, so we must plant our crops in the spring to be ready for summer.
+Animals and plants must time reproduction according to the seasons so the babies are born in spring, to be able to eat the food available in summer.
+Otherwise the offspring will not have grown enough to survive the following winter or the dry season.
+Some animals migrate to avoid winter or the dry seasons.

 Name some animals that migrate to avoid winter